CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ```

-🧪 Now we can **re-run** our assertions from earlier to check our function behaves as expected.
+Now we can **re-run** our assertions from earlier to check our function behaves as expected.

 ### 🧹 Improving the code

-The function’s output satisfies the assertions: in other words, our function’s current output matches with the expected output described in the previous assertions.
+Now the assertions pass: in other words, our function’s current output matches with the expected output described in the assertions.

 However, at the moment, we’re making use of the same expression twice: `+time.slice(0,2)`.
 This means we’re calling the function `slice` twice.
 Additionally, expressions embedded inside curly braces and parentheses can often be difficult to read.
 In this situation it makes sense to label the recurring expression so we can reuse wherever it we need to in our code.